 You should never spend more than 10% of your salary on a car.
 Make sure you can afford the petrol, maintenance and insurance of the model before you buy a car.
+According to the AA, between 65 and 70% of the estimated 12-million vehicles on South African roads are uninsured, and this percentage is growing annually.
 Choose a second hand car if you don’t have money to buy a new car with cash.
 If you cannot afford a car, make use of public transport.

 Note on buying a house: